Welcome to the Dollhouse (album): Critical reception

 Welcome to the Dollhouse received mostly mixed reviews from critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has an average score of 59 based on 8 reviews.
 The Village Voice editor Clover Hope wrote that "these gals are older, more cohesive, and more enchanting than before".
 She found that while the "made-for-Idol ballads "Poetry" and "Is Anybody Listening" impress, Danity's better at cock-teasing over mid-tempo-to-jumpy rhythms.
 Curiously strong, theirs is more Altoids than bubble-gum pop."
 Sal Cinquemani from Slant Magazine called the album "a solid collection of appropriately vacant party jams, slinky come-ons, and modern, urban balladry."
 In another positive review, Vibe remarked that "while DK's quest for pop domination falls short, the club-friendly Dollhouse cements their posh appeal."
 Billboards Mariel Concepcion remarked that "unlikely the quintet's self-titled debut, which took a slightly more hip-hop soul approach, Welcome to the Dollhouse features more mid- and uptempo pop tracks."

+Prefix found that the tracks on Welcome to the Dollhouse "are pretty effective R&B/pop numbers with a strong roster of producers, such as Danja and the Dream [...]
+Danity Kane has what it needs in serving up radio-ready R&B: good singers with a hot look and some of the best beats around."
 Entertainment Weekly journalist Simon Vozick-Levinson felt that with Welcome to the Dollhouse "the group continues to show us precious little in the way of actual personality or soul.
 On one song after another, they sing about sex with all the feeling of fresh-from-the-factory mannequins."
 AllMusic editor Stephen Thomas Erlewine called the album "a paler, plainer recycling of their debut.
 All five of the DK girls are blandly, conventionally pretty in their voices (not to mention their looks), and no amount of melisma can lend them personality [...]
 Maybe hearing the end results would be interesting if you've witnessed the labors on Making the Band, but anybody else will wonder why it takes so much work to sound so bland... and why we are bothering thinking about them anyway."
 The Boston Globe wrote that "unlike their modestly appealing and tuneful debut, this disc [...] is generic and vapid, seemingly geared more for the strip mall than the strip club."